 As you would expect there is A LOT to think about before either parties enter into this arrangement.

-- Enables those who might not ever be able to otherwise to get a foot on the property ladder.
+1. A Guarantor Mortgage enables those who might not ever be able to otherwise to get a foot on the property ladder.

-- Also allows them to potentially borrow more as a result of the guarantor’s income.
+2. Also allows them to potentially borrow more as a result of the guarantor’s income.

 See that all sounds lovely doesn’t it?
 No deposit and a great big beautiful house!
 Thanks Mum and Dad!

-- If you don’t pay your mortgage, it is your guarantor who will be liable
+1. If you don’t pay your mortgage, it is your guarantor who will be liable

-- Your guarantor will have to guarantee the mortgage payments with either their own property – which could be repossessed if you didn’t keep up your mortgage repayments, or their savings – which the lender would hold in an account until you have paid off a percentage of your mortgage.
+2. Your guarantor will have to guarantee the mortgage payments with either their own property – which could be repossessed if you didn’t keep up your mortgage repayments, or their savings – which the lender would hold in an account until you have paid off a percentage of your mortgage.

-- It could put a strain on relationships.
-Some parents might feel they have the right to know more about your finances and how you spend your money now that their home is as stake if you fail to keep up with repayments.
+3. It could put a strain on relationships.
+Some parents might feel they have the right to know more about your finances and how you spend your money now that their home is at stake if you fail to keep up with repayments.

 If we haven’t fully answered “How Much Deposit Do I Need For A Mortgage” or you have any more related questions feel free to speak with me directly.
 We’re dedicated to finding the best mortgage product for you, whatever your circumstance, so why not get in touch – we’d love to help.